Pnaman03/IndustryAssist/README.md

 ## TO RUN ON YOUR LOCAL MACHINE:
 - Clone this repository on your local machine.
-- Install Node.js and npm on your machine from here ( https://nodejs.org/en/download/ ).
+- Install Node.js , react and npm on your machine).
 Check for the succesfull installation using the command -> node -v and npm -v.
 - Open command prompt and change the directory to the cloned directory.
 - Now install dependencies using -
   - npm install  (in current folder)